katerebekah/csharp-dotnet-milestones/3-database-driven-applications/resources/database-concepts/DBS_ENTITY-FRAMEWORK.md

     }
 }
 ```
-* This is an example of the models being used to join data from the relational database using LINQ.
+* This is an example of the models being used to join data from the relational database using a LINQ join.
+Note that the DBContext object is being used to connect to two tables in the database, in this case a table called "Employee" and another table called "Department".
 ```
 public ActionResult Index()
         {